Some of the numbers presented in this website may not be the most recent available

 Mongolia is a land-locked country bordered by China in the south and Russia in the north.
-Where they meet Kazakhstan in the west is separated from the country by just 37 kms.
+In the west Mongolia is separated from Kazakhstan by just 37 kms.

-Humans reached the area 40,000 years ago and horse-riding nomadism appeared in 3000 BC.
+Humans reached the area 40,000 years ago.
+Horse-riding nomads appeared in 3000 BC.
 Scythians settled in the west, replaced by the nomadic Xiongnu empire by 209 BC.
 This threatened the Qin Dynasty in China who then built the Great Wall of China.

 The Xianbei empire followed in 93 BC, Rouran (330 AD), Göktürk (555), Uyghur (745), Kyrgyz (840), Khitan (907) and Khamag (1125).
 From 1206, Genghis Khan’s Mongol Empire waged war throughout Asia and Europe.
 On his death the huge empire was divided with Mongols establishing the Yuan dynasty in China.